Casarano Calcio: History

-The club was founded in 1927 playing also in Serie C1 for 20 seasons.
-In the season 2001–2002 Mario Kempes, the world famous Argentina striker, was the head coach of S.S.D.
-Casarano Calcio.
+The club was founded in 1927, playing also in Serie C for 20 seasons.
+The club's best results occurred in the 1990s under the guidance of sporting director Pantaleo Corvino, and was also the debut team of a 16-year old Fabrizio Miccoli.

+In the 2001–02 season, Mario Kempes, the world-famous Argentine striker, briefly served as head coach for the club.

 The club was refounded in 2006 as A.S.D.
 Virtus Casarano, but in summer 2012 it does not join in Serie D, due to bankruptcy.

 Immediately after on 24 July 2012, the club was again refounded by Eugenio Filograna as S.S.D.
 Casarano Calcio and was relocated in Promozione Apulia.

+In 2025, Casarano were promoted back to Serie C after winning the Group H of the 2024–25 Serie D season.